aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/basic-2d-barcode-features/how-to-create-datamatrix-barcode/_index.md

 | :- |
 |**Figure: DataMatrix under different encoding modes**|
 ## **Custom Encoding Mode**
-Aspose.BarCode now supports the Custom encoding mode for DataMatrix in order to support Encoding standard like UTF8.
+Aspose.BarCode now supports the Custom encoding mode for DataMatrix in order to support Encoding standards like UTF8.

 Below is an example of setting up a DataMatrix custom encode mode.